madd86/awesome-system-design/readme.md

 - [Everything you need to know about Design System](https://uxdesign.cc/everything-you-need-to-know-about-design-systems-54b109851969) - Another introductory article written in a friendly way.

-- [System Design](https://www.interviewbit.com/courses/system-design/) - Introductory interview preparation resources
+- [System Design](https://www.interviewbit.com/courses/system-design/) - Introductory interview preparation resources.

 - [Design Pattern for Distributed Systems](https://www.codemag.com/Article/1909071/Design-Patterns-for-Distributed-Systems) - Article talking about some patterns as well as some technologies to be considered.